TEDx Talk

 But the ocean would be less because of that missing drop."

-~ old mate (/met her once, last century = an undeniable close bond) of Nurse Mother Duck's, the kind and insightful, Mother Teresa.
+~ old mate of Nurse Mother Duck's (/met her once, last century = an undeniable, close bond) , the Nobel-laureate, insightful (Saint) Mother Teresa.

 Leza One's insightful mural shines a light on the power of optimism mixed with determination in times of tragedy.